davelively14/locorum/README.md

 Current version on GitHub: 0.4.4a

 Check local listings, assess accuracy, fix issues.
+Built with Elixir and Phoenix, utilizing a ES2015 JavaScript on the front end.

 For development, visit [`localhost:4000`](http://localhost:4000) from your browser.